Ryan-UGA/Capstone-Custom-Chatbot/README.md

 ## Project Phases
 ![image](https://github.com/user-attachments/assets/95d544c2-ed0d-4cee-8eab-41635c6c6597)

 We did not have time to tune the LLM, but everything else was completed within a few months.
+The .env.sample file from the Microsoft repo provides some environment variables that would tune the LLM such as lower temperature and top p.
+Lower temperature makes output more data-specific and focused while higher temperature makes it more diverse and creative; top p limits the number of choices and helps avoid overly diverse outputs.

 ## Directories
 ### get_data_create_azure_index (original code)